Free OpenPGP Tool — 100% Client-Side

 Decrypted Message in Plain Text

 Yes, it is as safe as generating your keys using a local application.
 The key generation on this website is done client-side only.
 This means the key pairs are generated entirely in your web browser and they never leave your computer.
-This website never sees any key related data or the key itself.
+This website never sees any key-related data or the key itself.

-PGP key generation is a resource intensive process.
-As a result, your may experience increased CPU and memory usage on your device, which can result in performance issues.
-The performance impact depends on the hardware capabilities of your device.
+PGP key generation is a resource-intensive process.
+As a result, you may experience increased CPU and memory usage on your device, which can result in performance issues.
+The performance impact depends on the hardware capabilities of your device and the selected key size.

 Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
 PGP is often used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 It was created by Phil Zimmermann in 1991.
 PGP and similar software follow the OpenPGP standard (RFC 4880) for encrypting and decrypting data.
 Source: Wikipedia

-This site is Open Source and the source code is available on GitHub under MIT license.
-This project has been updated with the forked versions from Ramuta and TheChiefMeat.
+This site is Open Source and the source code is available on GitHub under the MIT license.
+This project has been updated with forked versions from Ramuta and TheChiefMeat.